On 31 March 1961 the 112-year-old West Cork railway line closed.

 This footage shows a small steam train running along a stretch of track and a wrought iron bridge, people crossing the tracks at a level crossing and the now disused Baltimore Station, where much of the track has been removed since its closure.

-This film was part of an RTÉ News report broadcast on 5 April 1962.
+An RTÉ News report broadcast on 5 April 1962.
 The clip is mute.